-A. Annual Review
+B. Annual Review

-In accordance with Unclassified Personnel Rules Chapter 10, academic staff (instructional and non-instructional) will be evaluated annually. (https://www.uwlax.edu/human-resources/services/employee-relations/performance-management/)
+In accordance with UWS Chapter 10 Academic Staff Appointments, academic staff (instructional and non-instructional) will be evaluated annually.

 Evaluations of instructional academic staff will occur in the fall semester.
 As a requirement for reappointment, each IAS member will provide an electronic portfolio related to their teaching, professional development / scholarship / creative activity, and service activities extracted either from their date of hire to date of review or from their previous two years of employment, whichever is less.
 Hyperlinked syllabi are required, and the IAS member may choose to provide additional evidence.
 The chair will remind each instructional academic staff member to submit an updated Annual Faculty Activity Report (from Digital Measures), a current vita, and any supplemental materials deemed appropriate to the IAS Annual Review Committee at least fourteen days prior to the date of the review.
 The department chair will supply grade distributions and the results of student evaluations of instruction for each IAS member to the IAS Annual Review Committee.
 Academic staff members may make oral or written presentations at the review meeting.
-The requirements of the Wisconsin Open Meeting Law shall apply to the review meeting.
+The requirements of the Wisconsin Open Meeting Law and department standards for closed session meeting confidentiality (Section II.B.2) shall apply to the review meeting.

 1. Procedure.
-The review of instructional academic staff shall be conducted by the tenured faculty and Senior Lecturers of the Department of Chemistry & Biochemistry (the IAS Annual Review Committee) in the manner outlined below.
+The review of instructional academic staff shall be conducted by the tenured faculty and Teaching Professors of the Department of Chemistry & Biochemistry (the IAS Annual Review Committee) in the manner outlined below.

-Using the criteria in section VI.A.1.a (below) the IAS Annual Review Committee shall evaluate each IAS member's performance based on the updated Annual Faculty Activity Report - Individual, vita, department Annual Merit Review data (if available), classroom mentor and peer evaluator reports, student evaluations of instruction (SEIs), and any other information, written or oral, presented to the committee.
+Using the criteria in Section VI.A.1.a the IAS Annual Review Committee shall evaluate each IAS member's performance based on the updated Annual Faculty Activity Report - Individual, vita, department Annual Merit Review data (if available), peer evaluation letters, student learning environment survey, and any other information, written or oral, presented to the committee.

-In order to obtain a recommendation for reappointment, the IAS member's performance must be judged to be satisfactory (see section VI.A.1.a).
+To obtain a recommendation for reappointment, the IAS member's performance must be judged to be satisfactory (see Section VI.A.1.a).
 Votes shall be cast by a show of hands on a motion to recommend reappointment.
-Recommendations for reappointment must receive the support of the majority of the committee as defined in section II.D.
+Recommendations for reappointment must receive the support of the majority of the committee as defined in Section II.D.
 The results of the vote shall be recorded and included in the recommendation submitted to the dean.